dgorin1/mddtoolkit/README.md

 # increase this value.
 max_iters: 100000
 ```

+~domains_to_model: # Number of Domains to Model: User should specify this as a range.
+E.g. [1,8] means to fit a 1, 2, 3, and 4 domain model.
+[4] specifies that only a 4 domain model is fit.

 Once you have your files created and organized, and our software installed, begin your optimization with the following command-line call:
 ```